Birds Fly (Whisper to a Scream): Canadian release

 The Canadian version of the single (credited to The Icicle Works) used the original UK mix with the spoken-word intro, but under the revised American title "Whisper to a Scream (Birds Fly)."
-This was the most successful commercial release of the single, reaching #19 on the Canadian chart in the summer of 1984.
+This was the most successful commercial release of the single, reaching number 19 on the Canadian chart in the summer of 1984.

+Covers

+English musical trio Soho recorded a version for the soundtrack of Wes Craven's film Scream (1996).